Filing Form 4868 for a Small Business Tax Extension

 What Does Form 4868 Do?

-Filing Form 4868 grants you a six-month extension, typically until October 15.
-But the April tax deadline can be pushed back a couple of days from the 15th if it falls on a weekend or holiday, so the extension would be six months from the actual April date when tax returns were due in any given year.
+Filing Form 4868 grants you a six-month extension, typically until October 15, or six months from the actual date when tax returns were due in any given year.

 Form 4868 must be filed on or before the April due date unless you were out of the country at that time -- you live in and your place of business is outside the U.S. or Puerto Rico.
 In this case, you have until June 15 to file for an extension.

 Form 4868 is a short form by IRS standards.
 It asks for:

 - Your name and your spouse's name if you're married and filing a joint return

 - Your address and Social Security number(s)